 One was a man from Michigan who was in the area at the time of the murders and could not account for a period of three to four hours that night.
 He later made suspicious statements to people about that night.
 Law enforcement officials traveled to Michigan to interview him and had his DNA tested.
 No match.

-Big/Little Stores’ surveillance video recorded a small white pickup at the time the girls were there.
+Big/Little Stores’ surveillance video recorded a small white pickup when the girls were there.
 The video does not show the driver or anyone else getting out of the truck.
 It also never clearly shows the driver’s face.
 Police released a photo of the truck to the media a month into the investigation, but no one came forward.
 The truck and the driver were never found.

 The third suspect was a man from Mississippi who was visiting relatives in Ozark on the night of the murders and left town two days later.
-The man was extradited from Jones County where he had been arrested there on an outstanding warrant for possession of drug paraphernalia issued in Ozark.
+The man was extradited from Jones County, where he had been arrested on an outstanding warrant for possessing drug paraphernalia in Ozark.
 In March 2000, authorities compared his DNA samples to those found on J.B.
 They did not match.

 Another Witness and Possible Murder Site